 Further details are mentioned on the Researchers Training Programme page.

-This 4 weeks virtual training will provide you a learning opportunity from researchers at CamCID.
-It will provide you with opportunities to learn research skills, mentorship session with weekly research-based tasks, and guidance during the tasks.
+This 4 weeks of virtual training will provide you with a learning opportunity from researchers at CamCID.
+It will provide you with opportunities to gain research skills with weekly research-based tasks, and guidance during the tasks.
 You will participate in research activities (tasks and analysis) remotely and apply your knowledge of neuroscience in research.